Shuffle

 Bitcoin’s transaction fees can vary wildly depending on the current demand to use the network.
 For instance, on April 20th 2021 average transaction fees were in excess of $50, while on August 9th 2021, the average was around $2.50.
 For large transactions, such as bank transfers or international remittance, Bitcoin’s speed and cost is comparable or superior to alternatives.
 But if Bitcoin is to be used for everyday payments (so-called micro-transactions, e.g., a cup of coffee, gas), the transaction speed must increase and transaction costs must decrease drastically.

-Lightning Network in theory
+Lightning Network in Theory

 To understand how LN works, and the current challenges of LN, we need to talk about Bitcoin.
 The limiting factor of the Bitcoin network is that every transaction must be put in a new block on chain.
 Since blocks are added to the chain approximately every 10 minutes, there is a hard limit to the number of transactions possible without significantly altering the Bitcoin protocol.